RISE Sleep Tracker

 Reviewed by

-Waking up in the middle of the night?
+Frustrated woman waking up in the middle of the night while partner sleeps soundly

-• The RISE app can tell you when to do 20+ sleep hygiene habits so you can fall asleep, stay asleep, fall back asleep, and, ultimately, have more energy.
+• The RISE app can tell you when to do 20+ sleep hygiene habits that are proven to help you sleep through the night.

 Below, we’ll dive into the reasons you’re waking up in the middle of the night and what you can do to stop it from happening.
 Plus, we’ll share how the RISE app can help you get a good night of uninterrupted sleep.

-What Causes Waking Up in the Middle of the Night?
+Why You Might Be Waking Up in the Middle of the Night

 1. Something in Your Sleep Environment